wdspider/MusicDemo/README.md

 ### Backend Provider Implementation
 The *MusicDemo.Database* project functions as the backend provider implementation.
 The project makes use of the Repository pattern to access an [Entity Framework](https://github.com/aspnet/EntityFramework6) database that stores the artist, album, and track information the user provided via the website.

 However, the backend provider implementation does not need to be an [Entity Framework](https://github.com/aspnet/EntityFramework6) database.
 The backend provider implementation could just as easily be a SOAP API or a REST API.
-Thanks to the `BackendProvider` abstraction within the website backend, the website does not care what the actual backend provider implementation is so long as the user’s artist, album, and track information can be stored and retrieved.
+Thanks to the `BackendProvider` abstraction within the website backend, the website does not care what the actual backend provider implementation is so long as the userâ€™s artist, album, and track information can be stored and retrieved.